Legal

 1. Our services

-We provide bookkeeping, cash flow management, credit control and debt recovery support, management accounts and related finance advisory services to UK businesses.
-The exact scope, deliverables and frequency for your engagement will be confirmed in writing before work begins.
+We provide bookkeeping, cash flow management, credit control and debt recovery support, management accounts and related finance support to UK businesses.
+The exact scope, deliverables and frequency for your engagement are confirmed in writing in your engagement letter before any work begins.

 2. Fees and payment

-Fees are agreed in advance and quoted on a fixed monthly retainer or a fixed project basis.
-Standard retainers are billed monthly in advance by Direct Debit or bank transfer.
-One-off project work is invoiced 50% on acceptance and 50% on completion unless otherwise agreed.
+Fees are agreed in advance and quoted either as a fixed monthly retainer or on a fixed project basis.
+Monthly retainers are billed in advance by Direct Debit or bank transfer.
+One-off project work is invoiced 50% on acceptance and 50% on completion unless agreed otherwise.

-Invoices are payable within 14 days.
-We reserve the right to pause work and withhold deliverables on overdue accounts and to charge statutory interest under the Late Payment of Commercial Debts (Interest) Act 1998.
+Payment terms are confirmed in your engagement letter and are typically within 14 days of invoice.
+We may pause work and withhold deliverables where an account is overdue, and we reserve the right to charge statutory interest under the Late Payment of Commercial Debts (Interest) Act 1998.

 3. Your responsibilities

-To do our job well we need timely, accurate information.
+To do our job well, we need timely and accurate information.
 You agree to provide records, receipts, bank feeds and explanations as reasonably requested, and to keep us informed of material changes to your business.
-You remain responsible for the accuracy and completeness of the underlying records and for compliance with your statutory obligations.
+You remain responsible for the accuracy and completeness of your underlying records and for meeting your own statutory obligations.
+Our work is based on the information you provide and is not a verification or audit of it.

 4. Software and third parties

-We work primarily in Xero and QuickBooks Online and may recommend connected apps (for example, Dext, GoCardless or Chaser).
-You are responsible for your own subscriptions unless we have agreed otherwise in writing.
-Third-party software is governed by the providers' own terms.
+We work primarily in Xero and QuickBooks Online and may recommend connected apps such as Dext, GoCardless or Chaser.
+Unless we have agreed otherwise in writing, you are responsible for your own software subscriptions.
+Third-party software is governed by the providers' own terms, and we are not responsible for those services.

 5. Confidentiality and data protection

-We treat all client information as strictly confidential and only share it where you instruct us to, or where we are required to by law.
-We process personal data in line with UK GDPR — see our privacy policy for full detail.
+We treat all client information as strictly confidential and only share it where you instruct us to, or where we are required to by law or professional obligation.
+We process personal data in line with UK data protection law, and Clarity Accounts is registered with the Information Commissioner's Office (registration number ZC151180).
+See our privacy policy for full detail.

 6. Anti-money laundering

-Before we begin work, we will carry out identity and beneficial-owner checks as required under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
-We may ask for proof of identity and address and we will keep these records securely for the period required by law.
+Before we begin work, we carry out identity and beneficial-owner checks as required under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+We may ask for proof of identity and address, and we keep these records securely for the period required by law.
+We cannot start work until these checks are complete.

-Nothing in these terms limits our liability for death or personal injury caused by negligence, fraud, or any liability that cannot lawfully be limited.
-Subject to that, our total liability to you in connection with any engagement is limited to an amount equal to the fees paid by you to us in the 12 months immediately preceding the event giving rise to the claim.
+Nothing in these terms limits our liability for death or personal injury caused by negligence, for fraud, or for any liability that cannot lawfully be limited.

-We are not liable for indirect or consequential loss, loss of profit, loss of business, loss of goodwill, or loss arising from inaccurate or incomplete information provided by you or third parties.
+We are not liable for indirect or consequential loss, loss of profit, loss of business or goodwill, or for loss arising from inaccurate or incomplete information provided by you or by third parties.

 8. Term and termination

-Either party may end the engagement by giving 30 days' written notice.
-On termination we will invoice for work completed up to the termination date and provide a reasonable handover to you or your incoming accountant, subject to all outstanding fees being settled.
+For ongoing retainer work, either party may end the engagement by giving 30 days' written notice.
+One-off project work ends when the agreed work is completed.
+On termination, we will invoice for work completed up to that point and provide a reasonable handover to you or your incoming accountant, subject to outstanding fees being settled.

-These terms are governed by the laws of England and Wales and the courts of England and Wales have exclusive jurisdiction over any dispute.
+These terms, and any engagement entered into with us, are governed by the law of England and Wales, and the courts of England and Wales have exclusive jurisdiction over any dispute.